Removable Liners for Chest Freezers: A Practical Guide

 Off-the-shelf liner (photo from my private FB group)

-4. Custom Liners
+4. Custom Liners – Years of Data Since 2018

 2019 – Testing my custom liner prototype

-This is where the story gets personal.
+This is where the story gets personal- and where the data gets interesting.

-That experience showed me what was possible with the right materials, design, and construction method.
-In 2021, I began offering custom liners to others.
-Since then:
+That experience showed me what was possible with the right materials, the right design, and the right construction method.

 My custom liner (2023) from a customer in California.